Making Friends With Fear

 Posted Aug 10, 2017

 It's only right that I begin with a confession.
 When I first sat down to write this post, I wound up spending a good amount of time staring at the blank word processor page in front of me.
 Something told me I needed to write about fear, but I wasn’t sure why, and I wasn’t sure how.
 Not feeling particularly inspired, I temporarily gave up.
 I toggled over to my web browser and decided to scroll through Facebook for a bit.
-In less than 30 seconds’ time, I was inundated with disturbing news headline and had to step away from my computer to regroup.
+In less than 30 seconds’ time, I was inundated with disturbing news headlines and had to step away from my computer to regroup.
 After taking some time to center myself and gather my thoughts, I came back to say this:

 We have every reason to be afraid.